 Why Schedule Content in WordPress?

 Scheduling content within a page or post is not a new concept.
 There are many useful applications for this functionality, especially for marketing purposes.
-However in the past, complicated shortcodes or third-party interfaces were often required.
-This barrier made content scheduling reserved to only the most sophisticated WordPress users.
+However, in the past, complicated shortcodes or third-party interfaces were often required.
+This barrier made content scheduling reserved for only the most sophisticated WordPress users.

 Well, not anymore!

 The Block Editor, coupled with the Block Visibility plugin, makes scheduling content incredibly easy and requires zero coding skills.
 Whether you’re running an online store or writing a personal blog, there are so many ways you can benefit from content scheduling.
 Best of all, it’s free!